bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 * The tooling is complicated
 * It will be less resilient

-Regarding the usability issues with Instagram, Rich has this to say:
+After considering the usability issues with Instagram, Mr. Harris has this to say:

 > Come on people.
 If the best front end engineers in the world can't make
 > text and images work without five megabytes of javascript, then  maybe
 > we should just give up on the web platform.

-Here we are in violent agreement with Rich, although we would substitute "javascript web platform" for just "web platform".
+Here we find ourselves in violent agreement with Mr. Harris, with the caveat that we would substitute "the *javascript* web platform" for just "the web platform", since that is what is in play with Instagram.

-We would further point
-out that the problem with SPA applications and frameworks is that they often simply *ignore* the web platform, that is, the original, [REST-ful model](/essays/rest-explained.md) of the web.
-But more on that in a bit.
+We would further clarify that SPA applications and frameworks often simply *ignore* the web platform, that is, the original, [REST-ful model](/essays/rest-explained.md) of the web, except perhaps as a bootstrap mechanism.

 ## Problems with MPAs

+Mr. Harris then moves on to problems with Multi-Page Applications (MPAs) which are the "traditional", click-a-link-load-a-page-of-HTML web applications that are, to an extent, being supplanted by SPAs.

-Mr. Harris then moves on to problems with MPAs.
-In this section we will go through the problems he outlines, all valid when discussing "vanilla" MPAs, and show how a technology like htmx can address them.
+We will go through the problems he outlines, all of which are valid when discussing "standard" MPAs, we will demonstrate how a Hypermedia-centric technology like htmx can solve each of them, while still remaining within the general category of MPA.

 ### "You Can't Keep A Video Running"